rmcar17/CEGARBoxCPP/README.md

 This project requires minisat installed to run and compile.
 Instruction for installing minisat are available [here](https://github.com/niklasso/minisat).

 ## Compile
+A statically compiled file is already available in the repo - compiled on Ubuntu 20.04.3.

 Run ``./compile.sh`` to compile CEGARBox

 ## Input Formula